|

 were announced.
 Dale was the captain of the Army Air

-Service's entry with five lieutenants.
+Service's entry with five Lieutenants.

 See these monthly rosters and the memo.
 When